Elizabeth Mitchell

 Elizabeth Mitchell (born Elizabeth Joanna Robertson; March 27, 1970) is an American actress.
-She is best known for her lead role as Juliet Burke on the ABC mystery drama series Lost (2006–2010), for which she received a Primetime Emmy Award nomination.
-Mitchell also had lead roles on the television series V (2009–2010), Revolution (2012–2014), Dead of Summer (2016), and The Santa Clauses (2022–present).
+She received a Primetime Emmy Award nomination for her lead role as Juliet Burke on the ABC mystery drama series Lost (2006–2010).
+She also had lead roles on the television series V (2009–2010), Revolution (2012–2014), Dead of Summer (2016), and The Santa Clauses (2022–2023), for which she received a Children's and Family Emmy Award nomination.
 She had recurring roles on the television series ER (2000–2001), Once Upon a Time (2014), The Expanse (2018, 2021), and Outer Banks (2021–present).

-Mitchell is also known for her roles in numerous films, including Gia (1998), Frequency (2000), Nurse Betty (2000), The Santa Clause 2 (2002), The Santa Clause 3: The Escape Clause (2006), Running Scared (2006), Answers to Nothing (2011), The Purge: Election Year (2016), and Queen Bees (2021).
+Mitchell has appeared in numerous films, including Gia (1998), Frequency (2000), Nurse Betty (2000), The Santa Clause 2 (2002), The Santa Clause 3: The Escape Clause (2006), Running Scared (2006), Answers to Nothing (2011), The Purge: Election Year (2016), and Queen Bees (2021).

 Early life

 Mitchell was born in Los Angeles, California.
+Mitchell and her mother moved to Dallas in 1970, where her mother married Joseph Mitchell in 1975.
 Her stepfather, Joseph Day Mitchell, and mother, Josephine Marian Mitchell (née Jenkins), are lawyers based in Dallas.
-Mitchell and her mother moved to Dallas in 1970, where her mother married Joseph Mitchell in 1975.
 Mitchell graduated from Booker T. Washington High School for the Performing and Visual Arts, a public magnet school.
 She is the eldest of three sisters, the others being Kristina Helen "Kristie" Mitchell and Katherine Day "Kate" Mitchell.

 She attended Stephens College, graduating with a bachelor of fine arts in acting, and then studied at the British American Drama Academy.

 Career

 Mitchell's theatre work includes six years at Dallas Theater Center and a season at Encore Theater.
 She had an early TV role as Dinah Lee on the soap opera Loving from 1994 to 1995.
-She co-starred in the 1998 movie Gia and the 2000 movie Frequency.
+She co-starred in the 1998 film Gia and the 2000 film Frequency.

 In the 2002 film The Santa Clause 2, Mitchell played Carol Newman, who becomes Mrs. Claus.
-She reprised the role for the sequel The Santa Clause 3: The Escape Clause, released in 2006.
-A limited series based on the film was launched on Disney+ in 2022, with Mitchell reprising her character in the series.
+She reprised the role for the sequel, The Santa Clause 3: The Escape Clause, which was released in 2006.
+A limited series based on the film, titled The Santa Clauses, was launched on Disney+ in 2022, with Mitchell reprising her character from the films.
+For her work on the series, Mitchell received a Children's and Family Emmy Award for Outstanding Supporting Performer nomination at the 3rd Children's and Family Emmy Awards held in 2025.

 On TV, she played psychiatrist Kim Legaspi, the first woman partner of Kerry Weaver during the 2000–2001 season of TV series ER, in a recurring role.
-She also had a one-episode role in House M.D. as a patient.
+She had a one-episode role in House M.D. as a patient.

-In 2006, she played Juliet Burke on Lost, beginning in the third-season premiere, a role she played for four seasons, three as a main character and one in a recurring capacity.
+In 2006, she played Juliet Burke on Lost, beginning in the third-season premiere "A Tale of Two Cities", a role she played for four seasons, three as a main character and one in a recurring capacity.
+In that same year, she appeared in the crime thriller Running Scared.